nikkipena/fid/README.md

 # fid
-Repository for DIG2500 Fundamentals of Interactive Design
+The Repository for DIG2500 Fundamentals of Interactive Design